 How to apply for your provisional driving licence

 The quickest way to apply fro your provisional driving licence is online by visiting www.gov.uk/apply-first-provisional-driving-licence.
 The current cost online is £34.
 Alternatively you can collect a D1 from from your local post office.
-If you would like us to post you on our please click here.

 You can start driving before booking or passing your Theory Test